sktomor/OpenDoTT-communities/README.md

 #### Communities and Neighbourhoods
 IoT is often considered at small/personal scales and at very large/city scales, but the physical nature of IoT makes it ideal for street-level technology, while the increased availability of cheap, DIY platforms places it within the realms of possibility for grassroots communities of makers and activists at a local scale.
 The research will explore the possibilities for smaller-scale local IoT technology and the challenges for IoT operating at this scale.

+## How you can contribute
+We are looking for anyone interested in researching, building and deploying technologies for communities and neighbourhoods, and focusing on rural or underserved communities.
+Please look at the [CONTRIBUTING.md](https://github.com/MsKiden/OpenDoTT-communities/blob/master/CONTRIBUTING.md) on details on how you can contribute and a list of contributors.

+Take a look at these resources: (to be updated)
+Open Canvas
+Project Roadmap
+Project Code of Conduct
+Project Maintenance

+The project is licensed under the MIT License.
+See details [here](https://github.com/MsKiden/OpenDoTT-communities/blob/master/LICENSE).

 ### Contact
 This page is maintained by Sarah Kiden, a Marie Curie Research Fellow at the University of Dundee.
 See Sarah's [bio](https://eskay.io/) and [GitHub repo](https://github.com/MsKiden).